icons

 Stamp Duty and Registration Charges for Resale Flat in Mumbai

-India Stamp Act, 1899 makes it mandatory for buyers to pay the stamp duty and registration charges on any property transactions.
+India Stamp Act 1899 requires buyers to pay the stamp duty and registration charges on any property transactions.
 Every sales deed must be registered.
-Whether it is an upcoming project or a resalable flat, you have to pay stamp duty tax and registration fees.
+Whether it is an upcoming project or a resalable flat, you must pay stamp duty tax and registration fees.
 This rule applies to every state in India.
 In Mumbai, the charges are determined according to the Maharashtra Stamp Act, 1958.

-The stamp duty charges for the under-construction or resalable properties within the urban areas are 5% on the property’s market value from 1st April 2021.
-The registration charges are Rs 30,000 if the property value is above Rs 30 lakh and 1% of the property value if the worth of the property is under Rs 30 lakh.
-However, the resalable properties enjoy relaxation in GST.
+Stamp duty charges for under-construction or resalable properties within urban areas are 6% of the property's market value from October 2024.
+The registration charges are ₹30,000 if the property value is above ₹30 lakh and 1% of the property value if the worth of the property is under ₹30 lakh.
+However, resalable properties enjoy relaxation in GST.

 No GST is charged upon the ready-to-move-in flats at the time of purchase.